 Consider the case of a very typical UK pension fund of £250 million.
 It runs a diversified investment strategy consisting of 55% bonds, 30% equities and 15% alternatives, with active allocations to five individual asset managers.
 What is the right level of costs for the fund and what exactly are they paying for

-The most obvious cost is the management fee charged by investment firms, which has become the main focus of the FCA’s scrutiny.
+The most obvious cost is the asset portfolio management fee charged by investment firms, which has become the main focus of the FCA’s scrutiny.
 In general, this is straightforward to understand – usually a percentage of the fund’s total asset value – although some fees might vary.
 In ballpark terms, using typical active funds these fees might be around 0.55% per annum for the fund as a whole.
 Of course, if passively invested, this figure can reduce by perhaps 0.50% per annum for the equity and bond holdings.

 The FCA still believes there is more movement to be gained here.
 That may be so, but we believe that the focus on ad valorem fee levels – which have already come under significant pressure – misses a host of wider inefficiencies or duplications that are easier but equally important to correct.